List of animals by number of neurons: Forebrain (cerebrum or pallium) only

-Differing methods have been used to count neurons and these may differ in degree of reliability.
-These are the optical fractionator, an application of stereology and the isotropic fractionator, a recent methodological innovation.
+Differing methods have been used to count neurons, and these may differ in degree of reliability.
+The primary methods are the optical fractionator, an application of stereology and the isotropic fractionator, a recent methodological innovation.
 Most numbers in the list are the result of studies using the newer isotropic fractionator.
 A variation of the optical fractionator was responsible for the previous total human brain neuron count of 100,000,000,000 neurons, which has been revised down to 86,000,000,000 by the use of the isotropic fractionator.
 This is in part why it may be considered to be less reliable.
 Finally, some numbers are the result of estimations based on correlations observed between number of cortical neurons and brain mass within closely related taxa.

 The following table gives information on the number of neurons estimated to be in the sensory-associative structure: the cerebral cortex (aka pallium) for mammals, the dorsal ventricular ridge ("DVR" or "hypopallium") of the pallium for birds, and the corpora pedunculata ("mushroom bodies") for insects.